 Inside the watch we’ve used, there’s also a subdial that will show you certain stats.
 For example, we had this dial set up to show us our step count for the day.
 That way at a glance we could see how close we were to our 10,000 step target.

 That’s useful but isn’t on all watches in the range, and you won't get that if you opt for one of the smaller 38mm options.
 That's a shame for anyone who wants a smaller watch.
+It's also missing from some 41mm variants, but not all of the them.

 The watch is thick in order to house all of the tech, but it doesn’t feel too heavy on the wrist and the design feels premium in the steel version we used.
 Again, we haven’t used all of the watches so can’t guarantee that’s the case for each one, but going by the pictures we suspect they'll all look similarly high-end.